jimdigriz/freeradius-oauth2-perl/README.md

 Replacing `example.com` with your domain and `oauth2_client_{id,secret}` with the noted values from earlier and if you maintain multiple domains you should add multiple blocks here too.

-If your local company policy requires you disabling password caching then you can set `cache_password = no` (default: `yes`, *anything* else is treated as `no`) though this is strongly *not* recommended not just due to the impact on the user-experience but more importantly as it assists avoid triggering throttling by Azure which would lead to a service outage.
+If your local company policy requires you to disable password caching then you can set `cache_password = no` (default: `yes`, *anything* else is treated as `no`) though this is strongly recommended *against* due to both the impact on the user-experience and the protection it offers from potential service outages if Azure decides to throttle you.

 Run the following as root: